This slow cooker Thai green curry is just the warming, simple dish you need to make this week!

 This Thai green curry pulled pork isn’t a big, hearty meal, but it will warm you right down to your bones.

 The instructions for this Thai green curry pulled pork call for slow-cooking that pork for up to 6 hours, but don’t be scared.
-This is slow-cooker territory, so it’s a set-it and forget-it kind of meal.
+This is slow-cooker territory, so it’s a set-it-and forget-it kind of meal.
 Green Curry itself is relatively simple, especially if you opt for using a packaged curry sauce.
 I love to jazz mine up with charred vegetables, cooked with little to no oil on the stovetop until they start to blacken.

 Thai green curry itself is simple enough to make, especially if you opt for using a packaged or jarred curry sauce.

-Even out the flavor of this slow cooker green curry out with the cool smoothness of coconut milk, serve it with slow-cooked pulled pork, some hot white rice and a side of garnishes, and you’ve got a fancy cooking meal that’s even better than takeout but required little to no effort on your end.
+Even out the flavor of this slow cooker green curry with the cool smoothness of coconut milk, serve it with slow-cooked pulled pork, some hot white rice, and a side of garnishes, and you’ve got a fancy cooking meal that’s even better than takeout but required little to no effort on your end.